Are your heifers reaching the correct weight?

 In seasonal and split calving herds, heifers at first mating may be between 13 and 15 months of age.

-The target body weight at first mating is 60% of her mature cow bodyweight.
+The target body weight at first mating is 60 per cent of her mature cow bodyweight.

 This delay means there is an increased age at first calving which significantly reduces profitability as the heifer has taken more time and money to rear.